hcilab/hcilab.github.io/_publications/2016-01-01-Stabilized-annotations-for-mobile-remote-assistance.md

 collection: publications
 permalink: /publication/2016-01-01-Stabilized-annotations-for-mobile-remote-assistance
 date: 2016-01-01
-venue: 'In the proceedings of Proceedings of the 2016 CHI Conference on Human Factors in Computing Systems'
+venue: 'In the proceedings of Proceedings of the 2016 CHI conference on human factors in computing systems'
-citation: ' Omid Fakourfar,  Kevin Ta,  Richard Tang,  Scott Bateman,  Anthony Tang, &quot;Stabilized annotations for mobile remote assistance.&quot; In the proceedings of Proceedings of the 2016 CHI Conference on Human Factors in Computing Systems, 2016.'
+citation: ' Omid Fakourfar,  Kevin Ta,  Richard Tang,  Scott Bateman,  Anthony Tang, &quot;Stabilized annotations for mobile remote assistance.&quot; In the proceedings of Proceedings of the 2016 CHI conference on human factors in computing systems, 2016.'
+authors: 'Omid Fakourfar,  Kevin Ta,  Richard Tang,  Scott Bateman,  Anthony Tang'
 ---
-Use [Google Scholar](https://scholar.google.com/scholar?q=Stabilized+annotations+for+mobile+remote+assistance){:target="_blank"} for full citation
+See on [Google Scholar](https://scholar.google.com/scholar?q=Stabilized+annotations+for+mobile+remote+assistance){:target="_blank"}